kaminskil1337/Cross-Checkers/README.md

 ## Project status
 ### unfinished
 TO DO:
-* vtranslate code to english,
+* translate code to english,